disaMartinez/hangman/README.md

 # Hamman Game

 Welcome to the Hamman Game, a web application developed with HTML, CSS, and JavaScript.
-In this game, your challenge is to guess a hidden word correctly, and with each incorrect guess, pieces are hung and fall off.
+In this game, your challenge is to guess a hidden word correctly, and with each incorrect guess, pieces will fall off.

 ## Features